 The VRD function ensures that the open-circuit voltage does not exceed 35 V when welding is not being carried out.
-This is indicated when the icon for VRD is visible, see picture.
+This is indicated when the VRD icon is visible displayed, see picture.

 The VRD function is blocked when the system senses that welding has started.